wanghaisheng/responsive-landing-page-starter/content/blog/en/lessons-learned-after-two-years-of-virtual-tech-conferences.md

 Online, it can be a struggle to feel you're interacting with people who aren't speaking at or organizing the conference.
 And as an attendee, passively watching a conference online is lonelier than attending one in person.

 This pain point has highlighted for me one of the things that makes conferences so great: the people.
 Not the big names you get to rub shoulders with or the famous speakers, but the diverse and fascinating people attending the conference alongside you.
-Being in devrel, those people are actually the biggest draw for me.
+Being in Developer Relations, those people are actually the biggest draw for me.
 Other developers' perspectives and experiences are invaluable.

 Without the constraints of (event) space and time, there are additional ways to get conference participants more actively involved.
 The unconference model adapts well to online events.
 To make it more collaborative, attendees could volunteer to moderate discussions on hyper-specific topics.